 6. Mix everything well.
 The mixture should be non sticky and must not be soggy.
 Take small portion of this and make patties.

-7. Make a thin batter using 2 tbsp of besan or rice flour.
-Patty need not be coated with much batter, if it becomes moist it is just enough.
+7. Next make a thin batter using 2 tbsp of besan or rice flour.
+Patty need not be coated with much batter.
+If it becomes moist it is just enough.

 8. Place it on the bread crumbs.
 Make sure the patty is coated with bread crumbs on both the sides.
 You can also use coarsely ground thick variety poha or crushed cornflakes for this.